 Between 6pm and 6.30pm on Sunday 7 April 2002, a 16-year-old girl was walking along Piggottshill Lane when a man grabbed her.
-He then dragged her into a nearby field where he sexually assaulted her and forced her to perform sexual acts.
+She was dragged into a nearby field, sexually assaulted and forced her to perform sexual acts.

-Just two months later, a similar incident occurred.
-Between 6.45pm and 7pm, on Wednesday 19 June 2002, a 17-year-old girl was walking along Wheathampstead Road, when a man forced her into a small red car.
+Two months later, between 6.45pm and 7pm, on Wednesday 19 June 2002, a 17-year-old girl was walking along Wheathampstead Road, when a man forced her into a small red car.
 He then drove down Piggottshill Lane and took her to a wood where he forced her to perform sexual acts and sexually assaulted her.

-The charity Crimestoppers, which is independent from the Police, is supporting these investigations by offering a reward of up to £10,000 for anonymous information it exclusively receives - via its website Crimestoppers-uk.org or by phone on 0800 555 111 – that leads to the conviction of the man or men responsible.
+Crimestoppers, which is independent from the Police, is supporting these investigations by offering a reward of up to £10,000 for anonymous information it exclusively receives that leads to the conviction of the man or men responsible.

 Information passed directly to police will not qualify for a reward.
 Only information given exclusively to the charity Crimestoppers via the 0800 555 111 number or the simple and secure anonymous online form at www.crimestoppers-uk.org will qualify.